Scratchplate with V.G.12 model designation

 The first adverts appeared in March 1969, with the guitar shown at the 1969 British Musical Instrument Fair in London, later that year.
 The VG12 was short-lived, with Vox being re-sold in 1970 and then again in 1972, by which time they were concentrating on amplifiers alone.

-Although this guitar was of Japanese origin, the pickups were actually made by Italian guitar manufacturer Welson.
-Like the rest of the hardware, they were gold-plated.
+Like the rest of the hardware, the pickups were gold-plated.
 As can be seen the windings surround two magnetic strips, with the pole-pieces situated outside the coil.

 All clips were recorded through a Marshall Valvestate 8080 amplifier, clean channel all amp settings on 5/10, guitar settings 10/10, except where specified.